AshishCd/addFriends/README.md

 Below are the Functionality i have added.

 1) Add Friend's Name on enter press or onClick plus.
-2) Mark friends favorite.
+2) Mark friends to favorite.
 3) Delete any friend.
-4)sort friends usng sorting dropdown.
+4)Sort friends usng sorting dropdown.
 5) Added pagination if friends are more than 4 per page.
-6) before deleting any friends i have given functionality of confirmation.
+6) Before deleting any friend i have given functionality of confirmation.
-7) search and add friend.
+7) Search and add friend.

 Below are some screenshots app in action.